ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

 ### incident_close_template.jinja
 ```
 {
-  {# JINJA template for closing a new Resilient incident from a Sentinel incident. #}
+  {# JINJA template for closing a new SOAR incident from a Sentinel incident. #}
   "plan_status": "C",
   "resolution_id": "Resolved",
   "resolution_summary": "Closed by Sentinel",